exercism/c/concepts/pointers/about.md

 int my_ints[] = {1, 2};
 ```

-the value of `my_ints` is actually its address, which also happens to be the same as the address of its first element.
-The address of its second element will be the first element's address plus the size of an int on the system.
+The value of `my_ints` is actually its address, which also happens to be the same as the address of its first element.
+The address of its second element will be the first element's address plus the size of an `int` on the system.

 To better see this, try running the following